matrix-org/matrix-spec-proposals/proposals/2241-e2e-verification-in-dms.md

   they are named in this field.
 Users who are not named in this field and who did not send this event should ignore all other events that have a `m.key.verification` relationship with this event.
+- `from_device`: Alice's device ID.
+This is required since some verification methods may use the device IDs as part of the verification process.

 Key verifications will be identified by the event ID of the key verification request event.